Skip to main content

 What to Do Next With This Resume Template

-A strong skills-based resume or CV should tell the reader quickly what you can do, not just where you have worked.
-Keep the layout focused, lead with role-matching strengths, and avoid the common mistake of using this format to hide weak details instead of organizing strong ones.
+A strong skills-based resume or CV should quickly show the reader what you can do, not just where you have worked.
+Keep the layout focused, lead with strengths that match your target role, and avoid using this format to hide weak details.
+Instead, use it to organize and highlight your strongest points.

-In this kind of application, credibility comes from proof.
-Recruiters notice when your resume shows transferable skills, relevant examples, useful tools, and a believable connection between your past experience and your next target role.
-That is what gives a skills-based resume real weight.
+With this kind of application, credibility comes from clear proof.
+Recruiters notice when your resume highlights transferable skills, relevant examples, practical tools, and a believable link between your past experience and your next target role.
+That is what gives a skills-based resume real impact.